The No-Spend Weekend Challenge

 Getting through one weekend without spending money might seem like a joke to you.
 I mean, you’re probably thinking, “What am I supposed to do?
 Lock my door, turn off my phone and sit in the dark?”
 Well, not quite.
 We don’t mean you should avoid everyone and everything in your life for one weekend of spending $0.
 The chances of this 48-hour event completely solidifying your finances are not that probable.
 But it is challenging.
 And isn’t that what personal finance is all about?
 Finding new ways to challenge and test your willpower with money?

 So here is what you need to do to accept the no-spend weekend challenge:

 Step 1: Plan ahead

 This challenge isn’t one that you can spring on yourself with little to no notice.
 Okay, maybe for some of us it could be.
 But the reality is, without expecting a weekend of zero spend, you are at-risk for failing to complete this mostly easy challenge.
 Buy groceries you will need ahead of time, make plans or cancel plans, and get into the mindset early.

 Not spending money is a wonderful chance to get creative around the house.
 Whether this challenge is being attempted by you and you alone, or you and your family, there are some pretty unique ways to ensure you do not spend any money.
-Get crafty with all of the leftover elastic bands in your kitchen, or hit the great outdoors for some quality family time.
+Get crafty with all of the leftover elastic bands in your kitchen, read a book, take care of yourself or hit the great outdoors for some quality family time.